Keith Dunstan: Early life

-Dunstan was born in East Malvern, Victoria, the son of journalist and Victoria Cross recipient, William Dunstan, and his wife Marjorie.
+Dunstan was born in East Malvern, Victoria, the son of journalist and a Victoria Cross recipient, William Dunstan, and his wife Marjorie.
 He attended Melbourne Grammar School and Geelong Grammar School and was a flight lieutenant in the Royal Australian Air Force from 1943 to 1946, stationed at Labuan in the Pacific.

 Journalism

-In 1946 Dunstan joined The Herald and Weekly Times Ltd, publishers of The Sun News-Pictorial and The Herald (since merged as the Herald Sun).
-He was Foreign Correspondent for the H&WT with posts in New York (1949–52) and London (1952–54).
-This period was followed by a position with The Courier-Mail for which he wrote a column "Day by Day".
-He returned to Melbourne and from 1958 to 1978 contributed a daily column, "A Place in the Sun" for The Sun News-Pictorial, the city's largest circulating daily newspaper.
-During these years his popularity grew and he became a Melbourne institution.
+In 1946, Dunstan joined The Herald and Weekly Times Ltd, publishers of The Sun News-Pictorial and The Herald (since merged as the Herald Sun).
+He was Foreign Correspondent for the H&WT with posts in New York (1949–1952) and London (1952–1954).
+This period was followed by a position with The Courier-Mail, for which he wrote a column "Day by Day".
+He returned to Melbourne and, from 1958 to 1978, contributed a daily column, "A Place in the Sun" for The Sun News-Pictorial, the city's largest circulating daily newspaper.
+During these years his popularity grew, and he became a Melbourne institution.